 This is a good option if you require money for the long term.
 Buying machinery or other fixed assets with a term loan is a good idea because the period for which the machine would remain productive could be matched with the tenure of the loan.

 If you need to import materials from overseas, you will need your bank to issue a letter of credit (LC) that assures your supplier of payment.
-While most banks offer this facility, you should identify one that is specialised in dealing with the countries that you import from.
+While most banks offer this facility, you should identify one that is specialized in dealing with the countries that you import from.

 While you may be able to get factoring services from banks, non-bank lenders can be more flexible in offering you a means of financing your receivables.